Chart Color Schemes

 The latest Census data sees New Norfolk placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-New Norfolk's cultural diversity is below average.
-Its population comprises 90.9% citizens and 92.2% born in Australia, with 97.3% speaking English only at home.
-Christianity is the prevalent religion, accounting for 44.1%.
+New Norfolk was found to have a cultural diversity below average.
+Its population comprised 90.9% citizens and 92.2% born in Australia, with 97.3% speaking English only at home.
+Christianity was the predominant religion, accounting for 44.1%.

 Frequently Asked Questions - Diversity